delphix/openzfs/README.md

 # openzfs
 This repository contains Delphix OpenZFS code associated with each Delphix release.
+To access the code associated with a particular Delphix release, select the branch named after that release.